All Categories >Revenue Optimization > How to Prepare your Website for Seasonal Trends in AdTech?

 1. Make sure your site has great UX

-Earlier this year, Google completed the rollout of Page Experience Update.
-The new ranking algorithm ranks pages based on users’ perception of the experience with a web page.
+In 2022, Google completed the rollout of Page Experience Update.
+The ranking algorithm ranks pages based on users’ perception of the experience with a web page.

 That means your ranking will be lower if Google thinks that your page provides a poor user experience.